operate-first/community/governance.md

 ---
 # Operate First Community Governance 1.0

-This document contains a work in progress (WIP) draft of the initial governance (Governance 1.0) for the community-formed project around the _[Operate First concept](https://openinfralabs.org/operate-first-manifesto/)_.
+This document contains the initial governance (Governance 1.0) for the community-formed project around the _[Operate First concept](https://openinfralabs.org/operate-first-manifesto/)_.
 In this document, the community and project are referred to by the shorthand _Op1st_ (spoken as "op first").

 It also has a roadmap for additions coming in the next iteration of the governance (Governance 1.1).